lualtek/buttino-handler/README.md

 2. In the Arduino IDE, navigate to **Sketch** -> **Include Library** -> **Add .ZIP Library**.
 3. Select the downloaded ZIP file of the library and click **Open**.

-### Dependencies

-The ButtinoHandler library depends on the following libraries:

-- [AceButton (>= 1.10)](https://github.com/bxparks/AceButton): A flexible library for handling button presses and long presses.

 ### Usage

 ### Wiring